Mandible & maxilla

 • Ameloblasts: specialized epithelial cells that form tooth enamel

-• Enamel is normally composed of two cell layers: inner layer of reduced or atrophied ameloblasts and external layer, probably stratum intermedium cells
+• Enamel is normally composed of 2 cell layers: inner layer of reduced or atrophied ameloblasts and external layer, probably stratum intermedium cells

 • Reduced enamel epithelium is normally found overlying an unerupted, otherwise developed tooth

-• Deciduous tooth: also called baby tooth or primary tooth; falls out during childhood
+• Deciduous tooth (also called baby tooth or primary tooth): exfoliated during childhood

 Epidemiology